By Steve Beauregard

 The other “first casino on the Strip” contender was established on a desolate parcel a little south of where today’s Stratosphere now stands.
 It was the oddly named Pair O’ Dice, which had been a successful club previously, but which was granted a gaming license in May of 1931, just a month after the Red rooster.

-(A Quick Video of the early Las Vegas Strip casinos.)
+(Here’s a quick Video of the early Las Vegas Strip casinos.)

 Like the Red Rooster, the Pair O’ Dice was built on Highway 91, also known as the Los Angeles Highway, which would later be called the Las Vegas Strip.
 (More on this can be found here: What Street is the Las Vegas Strip On?
 The Pair O’ Dice’s location was on land that would later become the Frontier Hotel and Casino (shown in the photo at the top of the page)- directly across the street from where the Wynn and Encore stand now.